 This species has a small, fragmented population, which is considered to be in decline as a result of habitat loss.
 Therefore, it is now listed as Vulnerable.

-Recent density estimates for this species fall in the range 1.8-105 individuals per km2 (site level standard errors range from 1.6-33.4 individuals per km2) across 14 separate sites (Devenish et al. 2017).
-Thus a minimum population of 3,300 individuals is estimated summed across those 14 sites (C. Devenish in litt.
-2018).
+Recent density estimates for this species fall in the range 1.8-105 individuals per km2 (site level standard errors range from 1.6-33.4 individuals per km2) across 13 separate sites (Devenish et al. 2017).
+The species has a patchy distribution, but can reach very high densities at particular sites (Novoa et al. 2019).
+Seven of 26 sites surveyed in 2013 reported densities of more than 15 individuals/km2, and four sites above 30 individuals/km2 (Devenish and Piana 2019).
+Thus a minimum population of c.3,300 individuals is estimated summed across those 13 sites (Devenish et al. 2020).
 This roughly equates to 2,200 mature individuals, but as this is a minimum estimate the population size is placed in the range 2,200-9,999 mature individuals here, with no subpopulation containing >1,000 mature individuals (see Devenish 2017).

 A slow and ongoing population decline is considered to be taking place, owing to habitat destruction.

 The species occurs up to 550 m in desert scrub, riparian thicket and low dense and open woodland, usually dominated by Prosopis trees, with some Acacia (G. Engblom in litt.
 1998, 1999, 2000).
-A shrub layer, including Capparis avicenniifolia, Capparis scabrida, Scutia spicata and Maytenus, among others, is apparently required.
+A shrub layer, including Capparis avicenniifolia, Capparis scabrida, Scutia spicata and Maytenus, among others, is apparently required; the species favours habitats with dense mid-storey scrub layers (Devenish et al. 2020).
 It feeds on leaves of Prosopis and shrubs, as well as on fruit (G. Engblom in litt.
 1998, 1999, 2000).
+The species may be more flexible in diet than previously observed though; it has been found in high densities at sites without Prosopis or Grabowskia boerhaaviaefolia in surveys in 2013 (C. Devenish in litt.
+2020).
+At Paijan (La Libertad), the species exploits an olive grove next to a small patch of dry forest (Devenish and Piana 2019).
 It breeds between January and April (C. Devenish in litt.
 2012) and lays two or three eggs in a shallow twig nest 1.2-2.5 m up in Prosopis trees (Flanagan and Millen 2008, Rosina and Romo 2010), although the species can occur in habitats where such species are not present (see Nolazco and Sánchez 2018).
-The species has been reported recently from Samanco, Ancash, in a wetland, an habitat previously unknown for the species (F. Angulo Pratolongo in litt.
+The species has been reported recently from Samanco, Ancash, in a wetland, a habitat previously unknown for the species (F. Angulo Pratolongo in litt.
 2012).
 It has been recorded in Lambayeque, from scrub adjacent to sugar cane plantations (F. Angulo Pratolongo in litt.
 2012).
 It is a very vocal species; and appears to show strong site fidelity (Rivas 2015).

 The near-complete conversion of coastal river valleys to cultivation—especially large-scale sugar and rice plantations—has extirpated the species from numerous localities (G. Engblom in litt.
 1998, 1999, 2000).
 Grazing by goats and burning have removed or heavily degraded the shrub layer in many remaining woodlands (G. Engblom in litt.
 1998, 1999, 2000).
 Illegal subsistence logging for firewood and charcoal (especially to provide fuel for chicken grill restaurants in Lima) are now highly significant factors (G. Engblom in litt.
 1998, 1999, 2000, Flanagan et al. 2009), and the roots of older Prosopis tree are also used in wooden art craft (Begazo et al. 2001).
 Near the species's stronghold in Talara, Prosopis was felled as fuel for commercial squid processing (Flanagan et al. 2009), but this has apparently stopped with a decrease in squid fishing (C. Devenish in litt.
 2012).
 Land rights to part of the Murales forest were sold for agricultural conversion in 1999 (Flanagan and Chávez-Villavicencio 2000).
 A considerable proportion of habitat close to Rafán is degraded, and parts of this area were converted to sugar production in the 1990s (G. Engblom in litt.
 1998, 1999, 2000).
 Further threats include urban expansion, the introduction of exotic plants (e.g. Tamarix spp.), which compete with the native vegetation, and the fly Enallodiplosis discordis, which may be acting as a disease vector and seriously impact carob trees (Prosopis pallida), one of the food species for Peruvian Plantcutter (M. Rosina and M. Romo in litt.
 2018).